DanWahlin/AngularWorkshopLabs/Databinding/End/README.md

-# Angular Data Binding Fundamentals Lab - 15 Minutes
+# Angular Data Binding Lab - 15 Minutes

 This example provides a look at Angular data binding syntax in templates.